Computer-Vision-Enabled Worker Video Analysis for Motion Amount Quantification: Collected and Benchmark Data Description

-The experimental design (see Table I) comprised three components, resulting in a total of eight tasks per participant (2 × 2 × 2).
-Participants engaged in tasks involving different sizes of objects, specifically, either large boxes (L) or small wooden cubes (S) (see Fig. 2).
-Additionally, they followed distinct techniques, either guided (G) with a numbering/alphabet system or unguided (U) with random placements.
-The participants performed actions involving the insertion (I) of objects into a cavity or box or the placement (P) of objects on top of a surface.
-The codes in parentheses (L, S, G, U, I, and P) were utilized as a standardized naming convention (see Fig. 2) for the corresponding videos associated with each combination of the variables.
-Video recordings from two healthy males (age 27 ± 1.41 years; height 1.74 ± 0.014 meters; arm length 0.70 ± 0.014 meters) were used in the study.
-From the task videos, 30 frames per second were retrieved and used for the processing.
-This amounts to around 5,000 frames of human posture estimation per participant.
-The Institutional Review Board (IRB) at Arizona State University approved the experimental protocol (STUDY 00016442).
-Before participating in the experiment, participants read and signed an IRB-approved informed consent form.
+The experimental design consisted of three components, resulting in eight tasks per participant (2 × 2 × 2).
+Participants engaged in tasks with varied-sized objects: large boxes (L) or small wooden cubes (S) (see Fig. 2).
+They followed either guided (G) with a numbering/alphabet system or unguided (U) with random placements.
+Tasks involved inserting (I) objects into a cavity or placing (P) them on top of a surface.
+The codes (L, S, G, U, I, and P) were used in combination (e.g., SGI, LUP; see Fig. 2) to label videos for each variable combination.
+Video recordings from two healthy males (age 27 ± 1.41 years; height 1.74 ± 0.014 meters; arm length 0.70 ± 0.014 meters) were collected at 30 frames per second (totaling approximately 5,000 frames per participant).
+The Institutional Review Board (IRB) at Arizona State University approved the experimental protocol (STUDY00016442).
+Before participating in the experiment, participants read and signed an IRB-approved informed written consent form.

 The experiment included guided and unguided techniques to test how explicit guidance affects participants' performance.
-Guided tasks used a numbering system to see if structured instructions improved efficiency and accuracy.
-In contrast, unguided tasks relied on random placements to observe spontaneous decision-making processes and potential challenges without explicit guidance.
-The experimental space purposely did not have any obstacles to isolate the effects of object size, technique, and action type without other factors.
-This allowed for a clear examination and visual inclusion of the specific variables under investigation.
-Camera angles played an important role in capturing participants' interactions with objects.
-Multiple angles were used to minimize potential blind spots and facilitating a nuanced analysis of participants' task performance strategies.
-The videos recorded for each task were standardized in dimensions and resolution, and underwent detailed preprocessing (e.g., video time synchronization, denoising) for analysis.
+Guided tasks required structured, sequential instructions based on a numbering system, while unguided tasks involved random, self-directed actions.
+The space was kept free of obstacles to isolate the effects of object size, technique, and action type.
+Video cameras were positioned at one frontal 0-degree angle and two side angles at 45 degrees to capture upper and lower body motions.
+Video data were recorded using three devices: a Canon VIXIA 4K camcorder, a consumer-grade 4K camcorder, and a Samsung Galaxy Android smartphone.
+The workspace measured approximately 4.2 m × 3.9 m with a height of 2.4 m, providing ample space for participants to perform tasks without obstruction.
+The total floor area was approximately 16.4 m\textsuperscript{2}.
+Multiple camera angles minimized blind spots and allowed detailed analysis of task strategies.

+Recorded videos were manually labeled by task (e.g., SGI, LUP) based on the experimental protocol, and organized with metadata (participant ID, trial number, camera angle).
+MediaPipe was applied to extract 3D landmarks from each frame for motion quantification and statistical analysis.